-As per the standard rules of chess, you are allowed to deliver checks as many times as you can until the same position is repeated for three times or the 50 move rule comes into effect.
+As per the standard rules of chess, you are allowed to deliver checks as many times as you can until the same position is repeated three times or the 50 move rule comes into effect.
 If that happens, then the game ends in a draw.

 But by reading this if you think that ‘Oh!
 Now I can deliver unlimited checks.’ then you are absolutely wrong.
 Most of the time when you keep on checking the opponent’s king continuously then there are high chances of the same position getting repeated 3 times or more.

-Ahead I am going to discuss all these in more detail along with some common doubts that many beginners have related to this topic.
+Ahead I am going to discuss all of these in more detail along with some common doubts that many beginners have related to this topic.
 If interested then keep reading!

 What Is Threefold Repetition?

-- Same player has the move,
+- The same player has the move,

-So, in short, if the same position gets repeated for three times then you can claim the draw by this rule.
+So, in short, if the same position gets repeated three times then you can claim the draw by this rule.
 In fact it is not important that these repetitions should occur in a consecutive manner.

-As per Wikipedia, threefold repetition rule is based on position and not the moves.
+As per Wikipedia, the threefold repetition rule is based on position and not the moves.
 So it is not required for a claim to be valid if the repetition doesn’t occur in a row.

 What Is Fifty Move Rule?

-In the game of chess, if no pawn movement and no capture has been made within the last 50 moves then the game ends in draw.
+In the game of chess, if no pawn movement and no capture has been made within the last 50 moves then the game ends in a draw.

-As per the article 9.3, a game is drawn if the player having the move, has written it down in the scoresheet (that cannot be changed) and declared his/her intention to the arbiter that if he/she makes the move then it will result in the last 50 move with no pawn movement and no capture or it has already been resulted.
+As per the article 9.3, a game is drawn if the player having the move, has written it down in the scoresheet (that cannot be changed) and declared his/her intention to the arbiter that if he/she makes the move then it will result in the last 50 moves with no pawn movement and no capture or it has already resulted.

-The noteworthy point is about recording the moves in a scoresheet.I have written an article about why chess players write down their moves on a scoresheet, in that I have discussed how important it is to record the moves.
+The noteworthy point is about recording the moves in a scoresheet.I have written an article about why chess players write down their moves on a scoresheet, in which I have discussed how important it is to record the moves.